Every year, around 25-30 Hampton boys receive offers from Oxford and Cambridge universities to read a wide variety of different subjects.

 · That it is manageable in the sense that it is feasible for it to be completed in the time available and that it is within the ability of the student to achieve it

-Topics for projects in the past couple of years have included amongst many others: financial fair play in football; computer programming; black holes; neurology; the battle of Stalingrad; the Big Bang theory; moral obligation to obey the law; and the war poets.
+Topics for projects in the past couple of years have included amongst many others: financial fair play in football; computer programming; black holes; neurology; the Battle of Stalingrad; the Big Bang Theory; moral obligation to obey the law; and the war poets.

 For the First and Second Years, Think! sessions are held twice a week during lunchtime.
 These sessions are centred on the boys displaying marked academic ability.
 Boys are encouraged and motivated to take part in intellectually stimulating activities in an environment that will teach them how to think more independently and allow them to stretch themselves academically.

 Every week there is a different approach and a different topic, covering all academic subjects.
 Skills covered include memory techniques, which have helped boys to tackle revision in a more productive manner.
-Literacy skills are worked on through ‘dingbats’, impossible stories, close reading, lateral thinking and Critical thinking; some mathematical problem-solving is also covered.
+Literacy skills are worked on through ‘dingbats’, impossible stories, close reading, lateral thinking and critical thinking; some mathematical problem-solving is also covered.

 Three main laboratory based workshops are carried out with the help of specialist subject teachers during the year and the use of computer rooms is also required for certain activities.

-Some of the activities are based on the Bloom’s Taxonomy, which is a model for conceptualizing higher level of thinking skills for gifted learners.
+Some of the activities are based on the Bloom’s Taxonomy, which is a model for conceptualising higher level of thinking skills for gifted learners.
 However, the focus of the Think!
 Sessions lies on the three higher level of the taxonomy (analysis-evaluation-synthesis), enabling all pupils to develop their cognitive processes.